mrnorman/YAKL/README.md

 **This is still a work in progress**

-YAKL is composed of the following:
+With less than 3K lines of code, YAKL provides the following:

 * An optional pool allocator based on Mark Berrill's `BuddyAllocator` class for device data
   * Supports `malloc`, `cudaMalloc`, `cudaMallocManaged`, `hipMalloc`, and `hipMallocHost` allocators